The Short History of Saab Trionic

 This happens many times a second, for almost the entire time the engine is running.
 This way, no matter what quality or octane fuel you use, no matter the altitude, humidity, or temperature of air…. the system will always be able to dial in exactly the turbo pressure, spark timing, and fuel injection timing.

 The only time that this active timing doesn’t take place is when you just start the engine.
-Upon initial startup on a Saab Trionic engine, all spark plugs are firing at the same time, using a much older process called “wasted spark“.
+Upon initial startup on a Trionic engine, all Saab engine parts, including the spark plugs are firing at the same time, using a much older process called “wasted spark“.
 That just means on cylinders that aren’t combusting (exhaust stroke), the spark is ‘wasted’.
-During this phase, Saab Trionic is getting it’s bearings.
+During this phase, Saab Trionic is getting its bearings.
 Soon after, the process switches to sequential ignition and the process above starts.
-The fuel injection system and turbo pressure is also controlled with this information, hence TRIonic, but that is a discussion for later.
-Additionally, when the engine is shut off, the computer sends a hefty dose of high powered spark across all the plugs for a second or two in Saab Trionic 5 cars.
-This cleans the plugs to prepare for the next cold start.
+The most intricate Saab parts; the fuel injection system and turbo pressure are also controlled with this information, hence TRIonic, but that is a discussion for later.
+Additionally, when the engine is shut off, the Saab engine management computer sends a hefty dose of high powered spark across all the plugs for a second or two in Trionic 5 cars.
+This cleans the Saabs electric current systems plugs to prepare for the next cold start.

 Differences between Trionic 5, Trionic 7, and Trionic 8

-Trionic 5 engines use a MAP (Manifold Absolute Pressure) sensor to assume approximate airflow, and feature a RED direct ignition cassette.
-Trionic 7 cars switched over to use a MAF (Mass Air Flow sensor), and feature a BLACK ignition cassette.
+Trionic 5 engines like Saab’s use a MAP (Manifold Absolute Pressure) sensor to assume approximate airflow, and feature a RED direct ignition cassette.
+Trionic 7 cars switched over to use a MAF (Mass Air Flow sensor), and feature a Saab performance part, the BLACK ignition cassette.
 If you are wondering if the DIC’s are interchangeable, think again.

-On Trionic 8 cars, which include the new gen 03+ 9-3 and 2010+ 9-5 cars, the ionization sensing is moved into its own unit.
-These cars feature individual ignition coils and a separate ionization module that controls the process of retrieving and sending ionization data.
+On Trionic 8 cars, which include the new gen Saabs 03+ 9-3 and 2010+ 9-5 cars, the ionization sensing is moved into its own unit.
+These cars feature individual Saab ignition coils and a separate ionization module that control the process of retrieving and sending ionization data.

 Lately, most new cars are coming with this type of ionization sensing hardware, due to its effectiveness.

-When the car cannot detect proper ionization, or is getting false readings, it will cause your engine to run poorly, have bad fuel mileage, and throw engine code.
-These codes will typically signal misfires, and often come back with cam sensor or knock sensor errors.
-Of course these cars do not have cam sensors or knock sensors, the ionization takes care of all of this.
-That’s when you have to look at your ignition system.
+When cars and Saabs alike cannot detect proper ionization, or is getting false readings, it will cause your engine and all the engine parts to run poorly, have bad fuel mileage, and throw engine codes.
+These codes will typically signal misfires, and often come back with errors related to car parts including the cam sensor or knock sensors.
+Of course, these cars do not have cam sensors or knock sensors, the ionization takes care of all of this.
+That’s when you must look at your ignition system.

 - Start with spark plugs, because if they are in bad condition it’s hard for the ionization module to understand what’s going on.

-- If that doesn’t fix it, you may want to take a look at your ignition coils next (or DIC).
+- If that doesn’t fix it, you may want to look at combustion system car parts like the ignition coils next (or DIC).

-- On Trionic 8 cars, if you’ve replaced all spark plugs and coils and are still having these engine codes, the ionization module will be a likely candidate.
+- On Trionic 8 cars, if you’ve replaced all ignition parts like the spark plugs and coils and are still having these engine codes, the ionization module will be a likely candidate.

-I hope this was easy to understand, as it is a fairly complicated process, but the ability of these engines to run well and adapt instantly and correctly to changing conditions rely on you for regular maintenance.
-Don’t go too long on spark plugs, make sure your PCV system is burning off too much oil, and make sure you use dielectric grease whenever you change plugs in order to get the clearest possible ionization signal for the computer to work with!
+I hope this was easy to understand, as it is a complicated process, but the ability of these engines to run well and adapt instantly and correctly to changing conditions rely on you for regular part maintenance.
+Never go too long on Saab performance parts like spark plugs, make sure your PCV system isn’t burning off too much oil, and make sure you use Saab dielectric grease whenever you change plugs in order to get the clearest possible ionization signal for the computer to work with!

 *All data made up for sake of explanation, I couldn’t find specifics, but if you have a good source I’d be interested to know.